 Coding makes it easier for researchers to derive themes from subjective data.
 Let us consider that there is a qualitative study being conducted to explore fashion choices in South Asia.
 The sample size is 40 middle-aged women.

-With limited time on their hands, it may be extremely difficult for the researchers conducting this study to comb through statements made by every participant and see how many of them said they love to wear the traditional Sari, a dress recognized by its long flowing folds of the garment.
+With limited time on their hands, it may be challenging for the researchers conducting this study to comb through statements made by every participant and see how many of them said they love to wear the traditional Sari, a dress recognized by its long flowing folds of the garment.

 However, if researchers assign a numerical value to this outfit, as and when each participant is interviewed, it will be less of a hassle compiling statements reflecting the same number at the end of the study!

 When researchers are willing to lend a keen ear, numbers can tell comprehensive stories.
-Quantitative data analysis unearths strategies we can use to expand our horizons of knowledge, and equip society with solutions for its most insurmountable problems.
+Quantitative data analysis unearths strategies to expand our horizons of knowledge and equip society with solutions for its almost insurmountable problems.